Workshop March 30, 2021

 We kicked off with the NL Space Campus, unfortunately Esther Peters could not join.
 She regrets this and kindly invites you in case of questions to directly send her an e-mail (

 ) and/ or visit the website.
 The CoE is well situated in the Space eco-system in Noordwijk with ESA and GSA around the corner.
 Also, it fits nicely with the Vision of the NL Space Campus.
 Last but not least every last Thursday of the month the Campus organizes “Network & Drinks” from 17.00 – 19.00, the first one coming up is the 29th of April.

 Wim Ploeg from the Ministry of Infrastructure and Water Management positioned the Dutch CoE in the European context of Space Hubs and other CoE’s.
 The need for such a CoE has also been addressed, as society is becoming more and more reliant on GNSS the awareness, impact and risks of GNSS usage require to be considered.

-1. Risk and Research Service aiming on monitoring and predicting the risks of usings the GNSS signals in relation to specific applications.
+1. Risk and Research Service aiming at monitoring and predicting the risks of using the GNSS signals in relation to specific applications.

-2. Test and Qualification Service aiming on providing facilities for testing and eventually qualifying GNSS related equipment.
+2. Test and Qualification Service aiming at providing facilities for testing and eventually qualifying GNSS related equipment.